background

 Context

 The planet Venus has been the focus of two years of creative research through painting and archival investigation.
-This work explores Venus in its dual conception as Earth’s twin planet and as a contested repository for 2032 places named after renowned women and mythological females of Earth.
-Overlooked by space science and deemed of marginal significance in recent western imagination, Venus is on the cusp of new era of scientic discovery with the ESA-NASA missions due to launch from the end of this decade, offering a chance to reimagine our neighbouring planet.
+This work explores Venus in its dual conception as Earth’s twin planet and as a contested repository for over 2000 places named after renowned women and mythological females of Earth.
+Overlooked in science and deemed of marginal significance in recent Western imagination, Venus is on the cusp of new era of discovery with at elast seven international missions expected to launch at the end of this decade, offering a chance to reimagine our twin planet.

-In 2023, this work will expand through an artist residency with the Science Museum in London, as part of a two-year project titled “Venus: new perspectives towards 2031”, to establish an open relationship with Venus through reflexive and collaborative work and engage creative and scientific communities in reimagining our relationship with this overlooked living body.
+In 2023, Lily embarked on an artist residency with the Science Museum in London, as part of a two-year project titled “Venus: new perspectives towards 2031”, to establish an open relationship with Venus through reflexive and collaborative work and engage creative and scientific communities in reimagining our relationship with this overlooked planet.

 This project has been assisted by the Australian Government through Creative Australia, its principle arts investment and advisory body.